arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/Remhos/README.md

 | 2DTransport   | 0.1623263888  | 0.7469836332 |
 | 3DTransport   | 0.9607429525  | 0.767823337  |

-#### ReFrame Validation Output
+### ReFrame Validation Output

 Refer to [validation.txt](validation.txt) to check the Reframe Validation Output.

-### Performance Analysis
+## Performance Analysis

-#### On-node Profiling Across Compilers and Test Cases
+### On-node Profiling Across Compilers and Test Cases

 We choose the execution time of the program as our metric.
 These data come with the validation script since we enable the performance report and set the corresponding reference and pattern.
 Refer to [perflogs/aws/c6gn/](perflogs/aws/c6gn/) and [validation.txt](validation.txt) to check the raw performance report.
-The following tables collect the result across different test cases, different compilers and different resourses, where the experiments are done on AWS C6gn.
+The following tables collect the results across different test cases, different compilers and different resourses, where the experiments are done on AWS C6gn.

-##### Test Case 1: 2DRemap
+#### Test Case 1: 2DRemap
 | Cores | `gcc@10.3.0` | `arm@21.0.0.879` | `nvhpc@21.2` |
 |-------|--------------|------------------|--------------|
 | 1     |  18.55 s     |   21.20 s        |   22.83 s    |